jorgect207/jorgect207/README.md

 ## About me

-Mechanical Engineer turned Smart Contract Auditor.
-3 years of hard working in smart contract security publicly and 1 year of working in private audits with 100 H/M vulns in public contest.
-Most of this vulnerabilityes are in solidity but there are also in rust and go, I consider myself as one of thwe most versatile auditors in the space with strong knowledge in defi but also in infraestructure.
-Strong mathematical and physics knowledge. reader and writer.
-Passionate about Web3 and Smart Contracts,
+Mechanical Engineer turned Smart contract security researcher  with more than 3 years of experience in public competitive audits and private audits, Strong math and physic background, including 100+ High/ Medium findings across public contests and 100+ in private audits.
+Strong track record across Solidity, with growing depth in Go and Rust.
+Comfortable across DeFi, cross-chain, staking, lending, and infrastructure style codebases.

 ## Audit Perfil